 The answer is, they are.
 When we hear concerns about bankruptcy, it comes much more often from clients than from outsiders.
 Not only does bankruptcy usually stay private except for in obscure legal publications, but even family and friends who know about the bankruptcy tend to be very forgiving.

 Bankruptcy can feel shameful if you’re the person going through it, but just like it has not ruined Pinnacle’s reputation or even their ability to do business in Memphis, it doesn’t have to ruin you either.
 In fact, it can be the perfect way to get your finances aligned again – just like the airlines and like the millions of other people who, overwhelmed with debt, file every year.
+As a law office with a liquidation lawyer Memphis, TN turns to, we will let you know what your best options may be to resolve your debt.

 If you have questions about what bankruptcy might mean for you, don’t hesitate to contact our Memphis bankruptcy attorneys or call us at (901) 327-2100.
 We can discuss your options and give you a clear picture of how filing might affect your loved ones and your financial future.